 These mini cinnamon rolls are absolutely adorable, and super quick and easy – you can make 28 in only 25 minutes.
 This means that each cinnamon roll takes less than a minute to make, so not only are they cute, you can make plenty.
 The great thing about the tiny size is that you get to eat more than one too – when else will eating multiple cinnamon roll bites not ruin your diet?

 I love using puff pastry in my recipes for things like this; it’s so versatile!
-For example, you can use it for pizza pinwheels or a classy tomato, pesto & mozzarella tart too!
+For example, you can use it for pizza pinwheels, cheesy garlic butter pinwheels or a classy tomato, pesto & mozzarella tart too!
 This is great because it’s super fast to cook, and you can make half-batches of all these recipes easily – just cut the sheet of pastry in half and you can have half cinnamon rolls and half pizza pinwheels!
 And what could possibly be better than using one ingredient to make the perfect quantity of multiple recipes?

 Every time I’ve made these until now, I only made a half-batch.
 After all, 28 is a lot of cinnamon rolls.
 The problem is, everyone always wants more!
 So I finally caved in and used the whole sheet of puff pastry.
 Needless to say, I made a lot of people happy that day.